thelbane/ConwayII/README.md

 (If this worked for you on the first try, you're officially a bigger loser than me.)

 ### Makefile Requirements
-Here's a list of the prerequisites you'll need to make the `makefile` work.
+Here's the list of the prerequisites you'll need to get the `makefile` to work.

 * [DASM](https://sourceforge.net/projects/dasm-dillon/files/dasm-dillon/) (2.20.11) - Macro assembler.
   * Make sure this is saved somewhere in your PATH.